 - Sharing syllabi on courses relevant to philosophy and psychiatry.

 - Reaching a greater public audience and popularizing the interdisciplinary field through the use of new technologies.

 - Publishing in the area of philosophy and psychiatry.

 - Mentoring those who are new to the interdisciplinary field.

 Philosophy, Psychiatry, & Psychology (PPP) is the official journal of the organization, published in conjunction with the Royal College of Psychiatrists Philosophy Group by The Johns Hopkins University Press.

 AAPP is an energetic association, and we can

-learn, lively topics for consideration, and instructive and enjoyable
+and to learn, lively topics for consideration, and instructive

 For more information about AAPP contact Linda Muncy